 5. Once I'm satisfied, I'll create a Pull Request, and my partner will read and edit.

 I use GitHub to hold my drafts, because then I can copy/paste it to Hashnode (where my blog resides), and Dev.to - to get more exposure.

 GitHub also has a Project feature that I use to keep track of the ideas and what I'm currently writing.

 A community that offers a safe space for people to share their personal lives online (again).
-Social media doesn't have to be about only showing the best of you, all the time -- finding support and community for your struggles, small and big, is a cause worth pursuing.
+Social media doesn't have to be about only showing the best of you, all the time.
+Find support and community for your struggles – small and big.